- Behavioral Health

 Ms. Iglesias says: "I decided to join Mary's Center because I share its mission and values.
 Mary's Center has a holistic approach when serving the community; which I think is the most effective way to serve our clients.
 We support the family as a whole and in all the areas that we can.
 Also, there is a strong team spirit and collaboration among co-workers.
 The day to day work becomes easier when we support each other."

 Sarah Jones joined the Mary's Center School Based Mental Health team in October 2017 and works as a therapist at DC International School.
-She received her Masters in Social Work from Catholic University in 2017 and her Bachelor of Arts in Psychology from Georgetown University in 2009.
 Sarah is a proud social worker who cares deeply about serving clients holistically by addressing individual therapeutic needs while confronting oppressive systems.
 She incorporates psychodynamic, CBT, music and play therapy techniques into her sessions.
 She previously worked and interned at So Others Might Eat (SOME), the Latin American Youth Center (LAYC) and Georgetown University's Center for Social Justice (CSJ).
 Sarah is a native Washingtonian who enjoys playing guitar and being as active as possible through hiking, biking, running, yoga and crossfit.

 Elysia Jordan joined the Mary’s Center in 2018.
 She received her Bachelor’s of Science in Nursing from Emory University.
 Ms. Jordan spent several years as a labor & delivery nurse at MedStar Washington Hosptial Center, where she discovered her passion for public health.
 She obtained her Master’s in Public Health from George Washington University in 2011.
 Prior to joining Mary’s Center, Ms. Jordan worked at the Teen Alliance for Prepared Parenting, a secondary adolescent pregnancy prevention program where she served as Associate Director of Operations and coordinated the Centering Pregnancy program.
 In her free time, she likes to read, exercise, travel, and try new restaurants.